olaservo/mcp-misc/server-readme-reviewer/1b_official_server_validation_prompt.md

 - There are no red flags related to security or other aspects of the repo
 - There MUST be documentation that indicates how to install it

+**IMPORTANT: Before validating each server, check if the `Validation_Status` column is already marked as "Valid".
+If it is, this indicates the PR was already approved and you should skip validation for that server - simply copy the row as-is to your output CSV.**

+For servers that need validation (where `Validation_Status` is empty):

 Use the `fetch` tool to look at the first chunk of each repo's Readme and then create a new csv which labels the result of the validation.
 You MUST check each link explicitly to ensure it meets these minimum requirements.

 If we are over 90% confident the link is for a legitimate server, mark it as Valid.
 Otherwise, mark it as either Potentially Valid or Invalid corresponding to your confidence level.